MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-port-xbl-code-from-xdk-to-uwp.md

 **Note** For UWP, the **SocketDescriptions** section has moved out of the appxmanifest and into its own [networkmanifest.xml](https://forums.xboxlive.com/storage/attachments/410-networkmanifestxml.txt).
 The format inside the &lt;SocketDescriptions&gt; element is virtually identical, just without the **mx:** prefix.

-For cross-play between Xbox and Windows 10, be *sure* that everything is defined *identically* between the two different kinds of manifests (Package.appxmanifest for Xbox One and networkmanifest.xml for Windows 10).
+For cross-play between Xbox and Windows 10, be *sure* that everything is defined *identically* between the two different kinds of manifests:
+*  `Package.appxmanifest` for Xbox One or later
+* `networkmanifest.xml` for Windows 10
 The socket name, protocol, etc. must match *exactly*.

-Also for cross-play, you will need to define the following four SDA usages inside the ```<AllowedUsages>``` element in *both* the Xbox One Package.appxmanifest and the Windows 10 networkmanifest.xml:
+Also for cross-play, you will need to define the following four SDA usages inside the ```<AllowedUsages>``` element in *both* the Xbox One `Package.appxmanifest` and the Windows 10 `networkmanifest.xml`:

 ```xml
 <SecureDeviceAssociationUsage Type="InitiateFromMicrosoftConsole" />